tomledgerartlogic/social-network-kata/README.md

 ### Hints:

 - You may use [Click](https://click.palletsprojects.com/en/stable/) library to build the application.
-Click library to build the application.

 ## Run

 ```bash